Before you write ...

 Please don't send me any unsolicited commercial emails.
 If you must, use these email addresses:

 Spambots are computer programs that browse the web looking for email addresses to add to spam databases.
 Why am I suggesting that spambots use these addresses?

 - firstname.lastname@example.org and email@example.com are addresses that return email back to the original sender even when the spamers are using a fake return address.
 (Or so I've read.
 I haven't tested it successfully myself.
 My ISP's Remote SMTP server has rejected the addresses with an explanation that I'm not allowed to use them.)
 Since I don't use my browser's built in email client, I have one of these addresses listed in my preferences.
 If any website snatches the address from my browser, it won't work.

-- I'm listing email@example.com and firstname.lastname@example.org, so that the spamers save me the trouble of my reporting them to my ISP.
+- I'm listing firstname.lastname@example.org, so that the spamers save me the trouble of my reporting them to Gmail.

 - Netemail@example.com is an email address for the Internal Revenue Service.
 Send them any hair brained get rich schemes and pyramid scams.
 They'd be more interested than I would.